Types of Braces

 Loose Wire, Bracket or Band

-If it’s a flexible wire, you might be able to push it back into place using tweezers.
-If you can’t move it with tweezers, you can use a pencil eraser or the back of a pen to push the offending wire down.
-Dental wax will also be your friend; place a small amount on the spot to cover the problem area.
-Next, schedule an appointment to have the wire, bracket, or band repaired.
+Sometimes, depending on the wire, you may be able to push it back into place with tweezers or the back of a pen.
+Dental wax can also be used to cover the area.
+Be sure to schedule an appointment as soon as possible to have the bracket, wire, or band repaired.

 Brushing & Flossing